kimdoanh89/doanhluong.me/_posts/2020-08-29-SD-WAN-setup.markdown

 In this post, we will go through all the steps of how to configure the CISCO SD-WAN lab in GNS3.

-## 1. Lab Topology
+## 1. Initial Lab Topology
-The topology in GNS3 is as in the figure below.
+The initial topology in GNS3 is as in the figure below.

 {% include figure image_path="/assets/03_SD-WAN/00_Setup/images/00_lab_topology.png" %}